firoyj/firoyj.github.io/_posts/2023-11-12-perpetual-contracts.md

 ## Context

-As the first technical writer at [Advanced Blockchain](https://www.advancedblockchain.com/), an incubator for decentralized blockchain projects, I carried out an analysis on the existing documentation, requirements and goals, as well as scope and strategy to achieve the goals.
-For I worked closely with the product team of software dev.
+I was the first technical writer at [Advanced Blockchain](https://www.advancedblockchain.com/), an incubator for decentralized blockchain projects.
+Initially, I assessed the status of existing documentation, against the background of the company's requirements requirements and goals, to arrive at a scope and strategy for technical documentation.
+I worked closely with the product manager for Infinix, as well as stakeholders in the engineering team.
-I introduced Docs-as-code processes to the company, as well as workflows

 ## Problem

-Upon joining Advanced Blockchain, there was very little documentation.
-In a dynamic, fast-paced setting, developer teams were forging ahead, yet the absence of comprehensive documentation emerged as a critical bottleneck.
-This resulted in challenges for testing, maintenance, onboarding, and the transmission of knowledge.
+Upon joining Advanced Blockchain, there was a noticeable lack of technical documentation.
+In a dynamic, fast-paced setting developers were forging ahead with highly novel DeFi projects, but the gaps in documentation presented critical bottlenecks.
+This resulted in challenges for testing code, maintenance, and onboarding.

 ## Contribution

-Working closely with the prodect manager, I documentation tasks including:

-- Planning documentation scope and structure
+- Planned the scope and structure of documentation, including gaps analysis
-- Process documentation
+- Initiated Docs-as-code processes in GitHub
+- Documentated processes and tutorials
-- Internal knowledge base
+- Curated and edited internal knowledge base
-- Step-by-step tutorials
 - Software Development Plan (SDP)
-- Supported engineers in starting documentation for an external audit
+- Worked in partnerwhip with key engineers to prepare documentation for an external audit
-- Initiated Docs-as-code processes in GitHub

 ## Impact